Flasher Hub — High-volume gang programming at maximum speed

 - No future costs.

-As a cross-platform solution, Flasher Hub comes with the application software for Linux, macOS and Windows.
+As a multi-platform solution, Flasher Hub comes with the application software for Linux, macOS and Windows.
 Software and firmware updates are included.
 Similarly, use on all currently supported target devices, and any that will be added, is also included.